FredKSchott/snowpack/www/_template/reference/common-error-details.md

 ---
 layout: layouts/content.njk
-title: Troubleshooting
+title: Common Error Details
 ---

-This page covers troubleshooting several common issues.
+This page details several common issues and error messages.
 For further help we have an active [GitHub Discussion forum](https://github.com/snowpackjs/snowpack/discussions)and [Discord](https://discord.gg/snowpack).
 Developers and community contributors frequently answer questions on both.

-## No such file or directory
+### No such file or directory

 ```
 ENOENT: no such file or directory, open …/node_modules/csstype/index.js